*Artist Bios Below*

 BRIC JazzFest Marathon Night 3 will feature Terence Blanchard ft.
 The E-Collective, Brownout Presents: Fear of a Brown Planet ft.
 Third Root, Deva Mahal, Kat Edmonson, Arnetta Johnson & SUNNY, Noa Fort, Freelance, and Tongues in Trees.
-More information about each performer below and click to see the performers for Night 2 and Night 3!
+More information about each performer and the set times are listed below.

 All tickets are General Admission: STANDING*